KiwiCombat/dualshock2usb/README.md

+# ⚠️ I DONT KNOW IF THIS WORKS YET ⚠️

 # dualshock2usb

 dualshock2usb is a project that will enable the use of DualShock 2 controllers on windows via an Arduino and XInput.